sign-in-canada/bdd-tests/README.md

 ## Development

-This is the proof of concept, going forward will require adapting to a declaractive style via Page Object Models.
+This is the proof of concept, going forward will require adapting to a declarative style via Page Object Models.
 For now, everything is implicit, and locators are in pages/SIC.